 What does LIT Design Awards mean to you, and how has it helped your career?

-I felt honored to hear that my design is appreciated by many people.
+I felt honoured to hear that my design is appreciated by many people.
 It has helped me to gain exposure as a designer.
-After I received the award, I have been working as a lighting designer in London and Stockholm, focusing on architectural lighting design, daylight as well as on product design.
+Since I received the award, I have been working as a lighting designer in London and Stockholm, focusing on architectural lighting design, daylight as well as on product design.